EBITDA: Full Form, Meaning, Formula, Calculation, & Importance in Business

 What can be considered as a good EBITDA?

 Generally, higher EBITDA indicates stronger profitability.
-Comparing EBITDA with the company's peers and historical performance is essential for a meaningful assessment.
+For a meaningful assessment, comparing EBITDA with the company's peers and historical performance is essential.

 What does amortisation mean in EBITDA?

-Amortisation in EBITDA represents the allocation of intangible asset costs over some time.
+Amortisation in EBITDA represents the allocation of intangible asset costs over a period of time.
 Including amortisation in EBITDA helps in providing a clear picture of operational profitability.

 What is the significance of EBITDA?